 Model Testing of Partially Submerged Bodies

-The section contains questions on turbulent boundary layer and its analysis, boundary layer basics and drag force.
+The section contains questions on sphere drag, turbulent boundary layer on flat plate and boundary layer separation.

 Turbulent Boundary Layer on a Flat Plate